PeppeL-G/bagawork/docs/src/routes/(default)/documentation/page/+page.md

 	}

 	createGui(){
-		return Text.text(`This GUI will only be used in the preview, the user will never see it in the app.`) }
+		return Text.text(`This GUI will only be used in the preview, the user will never see it in the app, because there will always be a before direction that is true in this case.`)
+	}

 }